cassarco/markdown-tools/README.md

 ## Security Vulnerabilities

-If you've found a bug  that impacts the security of this package please send an email to security@cassar.co instead of using the issue tracker.
+If you find a bug  that impacts the security of this package please send an email to security@cassar.co instead of using the issue tracker.

 ## Credits